dakravchenko/favorite-cmd-commands/README.md

 # mv

-To move and rename files and directories.
+To move and rename files and directories